 Best Monitor Refresh Rate for TV

-There are many frame rates which literally are publicized in TV spec sheets, starts from 60 Hz to 120 Hz to 240 Hz and maybe higher.
+There are many frame rates that literally are publicized in TV spec sheets, starts from 60 Hz to 120 Hz to 240 Hz and may be higher.
 Usually, at its most modesty, averagely priced LCD sets have an actual refresh rate of 60 Hz; and those which are more expensive models generally have an actual refresh rate of 120 Hz.

-The average source footage is of 60 Hz, without few exceptions.
+The average source footage is 60 Hz, without a few exceptions.
 And you can’t add extra detail beyond what is in the source footage already.
-You can buy a monitor with 60 Hz refresh rate.
+You can buy a monitor with a 60 Hz refresh rate.
 It’s enough for you to watch TV without any trouble.